 You cannot have access to any funds from the sale of the old property or those funds will be taxable.
 The QI places the funds (your money) into a savings account.

-I understand I cannot have access to any funds from the sale of the old property.
+14. I understand that I cannot have access to any funds from the sale of the old property.
 Could I refinance the old property before I exchange it?

 This is a gray area.
 If you were to refinance the old property in the year prior to selling it, you could have a problem with the IRS, as they might argue that your refinancing was done to circumvent the prohibition of receiving funds from the old property.
 On the other hand, if you could show the funds from the refinancing were used strictly for bona fide investment purposes, you might have a counter argument.
-You should discuss this with your attorney and QI.
+You should discuss this with your attorney, tax advisor and/or QI.

-Could I use funds held by the QI for costs associated with the new property like earnest money or having a feasibility study done propr to purchasing it?
+15. Could I use funds held by the QI for costs associated with the new property like earnest money (aka initial deposit) or having a feasibility study done prior to purchasing it?

 The QI can only advance funds from your account for items that will be refunded if closing doesn’t occur, the most common example being earnest money.
-The cost for items like a feasibility study, architect fees, etc. would not be refunded if the deal fell through; therefore, the QI cannot advance funds for those purposes.
+A feasibility study, architect fees, etc. would not be refunded if the deal fell through; therefore, the QI cannot advance funds for those purposes.
 However, if those costs are shown on the settlement statement at closing, they can be paid at that time with funds from your account held by the QI.

 Boot is anything given or received by the exchanger that is not like-kind or does not qualify under 1031 rules.
 Boot can be in the form of cash, promissory note, or in the form of debt (like a mortgage).
 Any boot received in connection in the sale of the old property that is not offset by the boot given on obtaining the new property, is gain that must be recognized (or taxed).

 Both the old property and the new property must be investment real estate; in most cases they are rental properties.
-The two properties do not need to be the similar; e.g., you could exchange a house in Hawaii for two or more Mainland condos and vice versa.
-Almost any type of real estate qualifies such as a house, condo, store, office or even vacant land.
+The two properties do not need to be the similar, e.g., you could exchange a house in Hawaii for two or more Mainland condos and vice versa.
+Almost any type of real estate qualifies such as a house, condo, store, office, or even vacant land.
 Your personal residence or a second home does not qualify.
-However, you could rent the new property first so that it qualifies as investment property and then occupy it yourself at a later date.
-Many of our clients do this; i.e., they use equity in their Oahu property to assist them in purchasing a future Mainland residence.
+However, you could rent the new property first so that it qualifies as investment property and then occupy it yourself later.
+Many of our clients do this, i.e., they use equity in their Oahu property to assist them in purchasing a future Mainland residence.

 A vacation home being sold must meet the following criteria to qualify for a 1031 Exchange: